-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
-Turn off the server and peripheral devices, and disconnect the power cords and any USB cable that might be connected to the USB port on the front of the server.
+- 1. Read the safety information beginning on page v and "Installation guidelines" on page 7. - Turn off the server and peripheral devices, and disconnect the power cords and any USB cable that might be connected to the USB port on the front of the server.
 Remove the server cover and bezel.